mattia-/dcp/test/time_dependent_problems/navier_stokes/README.rst

-This collection of files sets up the case for a test nonlinear differential problem.
-We will use the stationary Navier-Stokes equations to study the flow around a cylinder.
+This collection of files sets up the case for a test nonlinear time dependent problem.
+We will use the Navier-Stokes equations to study the flow around a cylinder.

 Steps to launch the code: